cellsignal/projectionpursuit/APP and Label Transfer/dml_for_label_transfer/README.md

 There are few variants of the same script.

-The script utilizes distance metric learning with UMAP to project the unlabeled data (test) into the embeddings space built using labeled data (training) and assigns the labels to the test data with different clusterers: hdbscan, DBSCAN and SVC.
+The script utilizes distance metric learning with UMAP to project the unlabeled data (test) into the embeddings space built using labeled data (training) and assigns the labels to the test data with SVC clustering.

 Run example: